Guiding Reins

 • Newsletters

-Sometimes our heroes are the ones who suffer the most
+Sometimes our heroes are the ones who suffer the most.
+We help them take the reins back.

 All of our programs are “unmounted,” meaning no horseback riding is involved.
 Each participant will learn valuable horsemanship skills, which in turn serves to build trust, understanding, communication and healing.
 One makes much more of a connection with a horse on the ground than they do in the saddle.